google/applied-machine-learning-intensive/v2/06_other_models/00_random_forests/slides.md

 <!--
 One of the most useful hyperparameters is `n_estimators`.
 This parameter sets the number of trees that will be in the forest.
-As you increase the number of trees you should expect for the bias in your model to be reduced.
+As you increase the number of trees you should expect that the bias in your model to be reduced.
 This comes at the cost of more resources being needed for training.

 If you are training in parallel, then you'll have as many copies of your dataset as you do trees.
 If you are training serially, then the time to train will increase linearly with the number of trees.

 Can more trees ever be a bad thing?
 Probably not, though there will be diminishing returns as the number of trees grows too much.

 How to you choose the best number?
 Experimentation.
 Play with different settings and compare training time and model scores until you find a value that seems to be fast and "good" enough for your use case.

 Concepts:
 * models:tuning